angrybacon/doomsday-wiki/markdown/articles/2021/09/27/dark-pitual.md

 > Carini (Wonderpreaux), and Ethan Formichella (Monkeyscantcry) were running.
 > Max's :card[Stifle] version was very appealing to me since it appeared to
 > enable an easier pivot between controlling and turbo modes of the deck, and it
-> also appeared to fit better with substituting :card[Lim-Dul's Vault] for
+> also appeared to fit better with substituting :card[Lim-Dûl's Vault] for
 > :card[Personal Tutor].
-The choice to run :card[Lim-Dul's Vault] over
+The choice to run :card[Lim-Dûl's Vault] over
 > :card[Personal Tutor] was personal preference, but I also am simply unwilling
 > to spend hundreds of dollars in paper for a card that in my view only provides
 > a marginal advantage over the alternative.
 The same decision was also made in